nisslow/Cryptographic-Algorithms-with-GUI/README.md

 Project Structure
 The project is organized in the com.example.cryptographykursovaya package and contains the following classes:

--DiffieHellmanController
+- DiffieHellmanController
--ElGamalController
+- ElGamalController
--EvklidController
+- EvklidController
--FastModPowController
+- FastModPowController
--FeistelNetworkController
+- FeistelNetworkController
--HashController
+- HashController
--HelloApplication
+- HelloApplication
--HelloController
+- HelloController
--LoggerUtil
+- LoggerUtil
--RSAController
+- RSAController
--ShamirController
+- ShamirController
--SieveOfEratosthenesController
+- SieveOfEratosthenesController

 ## Description
 This application provides a user-friendly interface for testing and understanding different cryptographic algorithms.
 Users can interact with the GUI to see how various cryptographic methods work in practice.
 Technologies Used

-Java 19
+- Java 19
-JavaFX 19 (for the graphical user interface)
+- JavaFX 19 (for the graphical user interface)
-Java Util
+- Java Util

 ## Installation and Setup